fastly/log4j_interpreter/README.md

 ### Interpolation

 This tool assumes it's operating on entire log lines at once.
-Should the processed lines be passed to additional log aggregators that interpolate values again, this tool does not capture cases where the interpolatd values re-expose a vulnerability.
+Should the processed lines be passed to additional log aggregators that interpolate values again, this tool does not capture cases where the interpolated values re-expose a vulnerability.

 ## Test Executable